harlowja/gerrit_view/README.rst

     $ qgerrit -l harlowja -a c0,v0 neutron

-(Thanks to Daniel Berrangé for the above two examples)
+(Thanks to Daniel Berrange for the above two examples)

 cgerrit